Uberspace/lab/source/guide_resilio.rst

 Update Resilio Sync
 ===================

 The webinterface will notify you when a new version of Resilio Sync is available.
+You can also periodically check the Changelog_.

 To install the update, download the latest binaries, extract them, and restart the service:

 ::

  [isabell@stardust ~]$ cd ~/bin
- [isabell@stardust bin]$ wget https://download-cdn.resilio.com/stable/linux-x64/resilio-sync_x64.tar.gz
+ [isabell@stardust bin]$ wget https://download-cdn.resilio.com/stable/linux/x64/0/resilio-sync_x64.tar.gz
  [isabell@stardust bin]$ supervisorctl stop resilio-sync [isabell@stardust bin]$ tar --gzip --extract --overwrite --file resilio-sync_x64.tar.gz [isabell@stardust bin]$ rm resilio-sync_x64.tar.gz